cobiwave/simplefolio/README.md

 ## How To Use 🔧

-From your command line, clone and run Simplefolio, :
+From your command line, clone and run Simplefolio:

 ```bash
 # Clone this repository